improving-minnesota/react-workshop/labs/lab-05-forms.md

 ## Add navigation to the Employee Detail Component

 - We have an Employee Detail route, but there's no way to get to it yet.
-- We're going to functionality so that when you click an **EmployeeRow**, navigate to the appropriate detail route for the employee.
+- We're going to add functionality so that when you click an **EmployeeRow**, the router will transition to the appropriate detail route for the employee.

 - Open **client/src/components/employees/employee.row.jsx**